junovell/Junovell.github.io/content/posts/Ultimate-Arch-Linux-Guide.md

 ### Add a GPG server

-This is not required, but will save you time later on
+This is required to verify some packages on the AUR

 ```sh
 $ mkdir ~/.gnupg